-Alcohol impacts thyroid levels.
+Alcohol also impacts thyroid levels.

 The HPT or hypothalamic-pituitary-thyroid is directly impacted when people consume too much alcohol.
 This leads to loss of hair, poorer hair quality and scalp dryness.
 Both hypo- and hyperthyroidism eventually lead to drastic hair loss.
 The harsh impact of alcohol on your thyroid glands is unfortunately, often irreversible.

 Smoking + drinking= A recipe for disaster